scientisst/scientisst-sense-firmware/README.md

 ## Disclaimer

+---

 This is not a medical device certified for diagnosis or treatment.
-It is provided to you as is only for research and educational purposes.
+It is provided to you as is and only for research and educational purposes.

 ## Acknowledgments

+---

 This work was partially supported by Fundação para a Ciência e Tecnologia (FCT) under the projects’ UIDB/50008/2020 and PCIF/SSO/0163/2019 (SafeFire), and by the Active Assisted Living Programme Collaborative Project AAL-2020-7-237-CP (